RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-database-web.md

 Next click the blue *Create* button.

 You will be directed to the *Topology* page, where you should see the visualization for the `mongodb-nationalparks` virtual machine in the `workshop` application.
-This will make OpenShift to create both *VirtualMachine* and *Service* objects. `nationalparks` backend application will use this *mongodb-nationalparks service* to communicate with MongoDB.
+OpenShift creates both *VirtualMachine* and *Service* objects. `nationalparks` backend application will use this *mongodb-nationalparks service* to communicate with MongoDB.

 ### 3. Verify the Database Service in Virtual Machine